openbermuda/karmapi/docs/nodice/inertia.rst

 but at least I can take a look and in the process get a better feel for state of the art black hole collision ideas.

+Deciding how *m_1* and *m_2* might be distributed is likely biassed by the model that is being used for the universe.

+Just what sized objects do we actually expect to spiral into each other?

+Is it the case that some particular masses spiral more rapidly than others which will very gently coalesce over time?

+How are the current models handling the influence of the black holes on propogation of any gravitational wave that the collision emits?

 Neutron stars too
 -----------------

 There have been detections thought to be due to a neutron star colliding with a black hole, or possibly another neutron star.

 Gamma ray bursts